zhw1nq/panel/contributor_license_agreement.md

-   that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to the Pelican Developers, or that your employer has executed a separate Corporate CLA with the Pelican Developers.
+   that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to the zSystems Developers, or that your employer has executed a separate Corporate CLA with the zSystems Developers.
 5. You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
 You represent that Your Contribution submissions include complete